-Every Thursday I send insights into my own life + business, occasional updates about my products and services, and challenges for your business through encouraging letters with actionable advice.
-These letters, the Letters from the Heart, are where we can hang out in a more personal space and have honest conversations about this journey we're on together.
+Every Tuesday I send a real talk straight to your inbox to inspire your business and life!
+These letters are where we can hang out in a more personal space and have honest conversations about this journey we're on together.

 I don't know about you guys, but my parents start asking about what my husband and I want for Christmas months in advance.
 I swear this year they started asking around the end of September.
 This year we're just not thinking about us since we'll have a new baby by the time the holiday rolls around, but alas, I finally got the perfect idea!

 Instead of thinking of a bunch of random little things each of us wanted, I finally realized that this would be the perfect opportunity to get either bar stools or a little kitchen table for the house (full disclosure: we're real adults, but we've never had a dining table).

 The only problem with that is while I made a decision on what we want, then I had to make a decision about bar stools versus a table and if we get a table what style?
 What size?
 What about the chairs?

 Does anyone else have problems making decisions?
 I'm absolutely terrible at it, and even though I often blame it on the fact that I'm a Libra, it doesn't help me in any situation (including deciding what to eat for dinner, whether or not I should treat myself when I want to buy something, even deciding what book to read next).